 7. Can you help me find a roommate at the conference hotel?

 Yes!
 If you are looking for a roommate, write firstname.lastname@example.org.
 Please include your name, gender, e-mail, arrival and departure date, and any special requests.

 8. Will I need a rental car?

 No!
-You’ll be five minutes from everything, including museums, the U.S. Capitol, and restaurants.
-You’ll be able to walk nearly everywhere.
+You’ll be 15 minutes from everything, including museums, the U.S. Capitol, and restaurants.
+Once in DC, you’ll be able to walk nearly everywhere.

 Also, DC is very commuter friendly, so you can take the Metro just about anywhere.
 Taxis also are plentiful.
 Uber is a cheaper alternative to taxis.